RasaHQ/rasa/docs/core/actions.rst

 ``ResponseSelector`` component inside the NLU pipeline to predict that reply.
 See :ref:`open-domain-utterances` for more details on how to specify response utterances of this type.

-It is highly recommended to `map` all such open domain intents to a action of this type using :ref:`mapping-policy`.
+It is highly recommended to `map` all such open domain intents to an action of this type using :ref:`mapping-policy`.
 The naming convention of this type of action is kept strict due to tight coupling of the action to the ``ResponseSelector`` model which predicts the actual sentence for the assistant's reply.
 The template to be followed is ``respond_<open-domain-intent>``.